Central Florida Developments

 Theme Parks & Entertainment

-Epic Universe opens.
+Epic Universe's record first year.
 Disney expands.
 80M+ annual visitors and the commercial real estate that serves them.

 No region in the world has a higher concentration of theme park demand than a 10-mile radius around the I-4 and I-Drive intersection in Central Florida.
 Walt Disney World, Universal Orlando, SeaWorld, ICON Park, and dozens of supporting attractions collectively draw over 80 million visitors per year — making this one of the highest-revenue commercial corridors in the country for retail, hospitality, and food and beverage.

-The opening of Universal's Epic Universe in May 2025 is the single largest new demand injection into the I-Drive/US-192 corridor in over a decade.
+Universal's Epic Universe opened in May 2025 — the single largest new demand injection into the I-Drive/US-192 corridor in over a decade — and its first year of operation validated the thesis: industry estimates put inaugural-year attendance near 10 million, and average Universal visits stretched from two- and three-day stays toward four and five days, deepening spend across the corridor's hotels, restaurants, and retail.
 Combined with Disney's ongoing buildout of Flamingo Crossings and continued hotel development across both resort areas, the entertainment-driven commercial real estate pipeline is as active as it has been since the 1990s expansion era.

 For commercial real estate investors, the theme park sector is a proxy for tourism-driven consumer spending at a scale that almost no other demand driver can match.
 NNN properties, hotel pads, restaurant outparcels, and convenience retail within the visitor footprint of these parks command premium rents and benefit from tenant sales volumes that typically exceed their chain averages significantly.